 Most importantly, I feel good, and it sticks with me for a bit.
 I continued to eat smaller portion sizes, and very little meat (none of it red), for weeks.
 My husband pointed out that I was skipping more sweets and fatty snacks than I used to as well.

-A month later, my sweet tooth was making a serious comeback, which is normal and expected.
+A month later, my sweet tooth was making a serious comeback, which is normal and expected (in this case consider some low carb sweet snacks if you want to continue your weight loss journey).
 What I did not expect was that I would so quickly be making plans to do it again, but I set aside $40 last month and penciled in a fast six months out.

 ABOUT THE AUTHOR: